AckerlyXu/heima/articles/iot-hub/iot-hub-node-node-c2d.md

 You are now ready to run the applications.

 1. At the command prompt in the **simulateddevice** folder, run the following command to send telemetry to IoT Hub and to listen for cloud-to-device messages:

     ```
     node SimulatedDevice.js
     ```

     ![Run the simulated device app][img-simulated-device]
 2. At a command prompt in the **sendcloudtodevicemessage** folder, run the following command to send a cloud-to-device message and wait for the acknowledgment feedback:

     ```
     node SendCloudToDeviceMessage.js
     ```

     ![Run the app to send the cloud-to-device command][img-send-command]

+    > [!NOTE]
-    > [AZURE.NOTE] For simplicity's sake, this tutorial does not implement any retry policy.
+    > For simplicity's sake, this tutorial does not implement any retry policy.
 In production code, you should implement retry policies (such as exponential backoff), as suggested in the MSDN article [Transient Fault Handling].

 ## Next steps
 In this tutorial, you learned how to send and receive cloud-to-device messages.